KNelson0x0/Motion-21/README.md

   </font>
   <br>
   <sub>
-  Motion 21 aims to be an application that will combine Machine Learning and Computer Vision methodologies to assist in teaching American Sign Language(ASL).
-Motion 21 is currently being contributed to by 5 different team members that can be found in the
+  Motion 21 is an application that combines Machine Learning and Computer Vision methodologies to assist in teaching American Sign Language(ASL).
+Motion 21 is currently being contributed to by 4 different team members that can be found in the
-  <strong>Team </strong> section.
+  <strong> Main Team </strong> section.
   </sub>
   </p>
 </h4>